Nationalisation of Northern Rock: Banking and assets split

 On 26 June 2009 the bank confirmed that it was to be split into two parts, an "assetco" and a "bankco".
 The plan was also to include that the remaining amount of the government loan was to be repaid by the end of 2010.
-On 28 October the European Commission waived through plans to split the bank off and sell the "good" parts off.
+On 28 October the European Commission approved plans to split the bank off and sell the "good" parts off.
 On 8 December the Northern Rock plc Transfer Order 2009 was laid before Parliament and in this the Treasury announced that this restructuring would take place from 1 January 2010.

 There are two companies; the first being a new company, to be re-registered with the name "Northern Rock plc", which contains the bank's retail and wholesale deposit business, and the second being the current Northern Rock plc renamed to "Northern Rock (Asset Management) plc", which retains the balance of the bank's mortgage book, the Government loan, other borrowings, derivatives and certain wholesale deposits (held on behalf of Granite).
 The bank, "Northern Rock plc", would be offering new savings and mortgage products, but the other company, "Northern Rock (Asset Management) plc", will not.

 The subsidiary in Guernsey, Northern Rock (Guernsey) Limited, and all Irish accounts are owned by the new Northern Rock plc.

 After the split there are two boards of directors; Ron Sandler is the chairman of the new Northern Rock plc and Richard Pym is chairman of the Asset Management company.
 Gary Hoffman is chief executive of both companies.

 On 10 March 2010 Northern Rock (Asset Management) plc announced that for the year 2009 the company made a better than expected loss of £257.4 million; this was a vast improvement on the previous year's losses of £1.36 billion.

 As a part of the restructuring the Guernsey business was shut down on 2 September 2010.
 Customers of the Guernsey business were given three months notice.

 The €650 million worth of Irish deposits were sold to Permanent TSB in 2011.

 On 23 July 2012 it was announced that Virgin would be acquiring £465 million worth of mortgage assets from Northern Rock (Asset Management) plc.
 In July 2013, private equity firm JC Flowers agreed to buy $450 million of the bank's loans from the British Government.

 In December 2012 an administrative error was uncovered in the wording of the loan agreements made by the bank in 2008 for around 152,000 customers; the error may cost an estimated £270 million.
 As a result of the error the affected customers, who were borrowing £25,000 or less, may be entitled to a repayment of interest.